LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/there-is-a-voice.md

 &nbsp;

-I still want to be worthwhile a kiss,
+Still want to be worthwhile a kiss,

-a silly smile, a happy cry, a choking hug,
+a silly smile, a happy cry,

 been shared a shampoo smell,